dgerabagi/aiascent-dev/flattened_repo.md

 *   **Cognitive Tutor:** An AI-powered system designed to provide personalized educational assistance.
 It models a student's knowledge, tracks their progress, and provides real-time feedback and hints to guide their learning process, mimicking a human tutor.
 *   **Commit:** A fundamental operation in Git that saves a snapshot of the current state of all tracked files in the repository.
 Each commit has a unique ID and a message describing the changes, creating a permanent part of the project's history.
 *   **Compiler Error:** An error detected by a compiler before a program is run, typically because the code violates the syntax or grammar rules of the programming language.
 It's like a spell-check for code.
+*   **Context Curation:** The professional discipline of identifying, gathering, organizing, and structuring raw information to create a high-signal, machine-readable asset (context) that empowers an AI to perform complex tasks with precision and reliability.
+It is the foundational practice of Context Engineering.
 *   **Context Engineering:** The discipline of designing, organizing, and optimizing the complete informational payload (context) provided to a Large Language Model (LLM) to ensure reliable and accurate performance on complex tasks.
 It is the core technical skill of the "Virtuoso."
 *   **Context Rot:** The degradation of an AI's performance over a long conversation as the context window becomes filled with irrelevant, outdated, or contradictory information, reducing the signal-to-noise ratio.
 *   **Context Window:** The finite amount of information (measured in tokens) that an LLM can "see" and process at any given time.
 Effective management of this "working memory" is a core challenge of Context Engineering.